coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

 ### Step 8: Create the Index types

-You to create one Index type for full indexing and one for incremental indexing.
+Create one Index type for full indexing and one for incremental indexing.

 1. Go to **System** → **Search and Navigation** → **Index Types**.